 To lower the roll center on the front suspension, move the inner camber link ends up to a different attachment hole (Position 1 or 2.

 Position 4 is the stock setting).
 To lower the roll center further, move the outer camber link ends to the lower position on the C-hub.

 Bump steer correction - "Bump steer" refers to unwanted steering inputs caused by suspension movement.
-Your model's suspension geometry is designed to minimize bump steer.
-If you are using the upper hole on the C-hub (image A) and either of the two lower holes on the shock tower (positions 3 or 4 in "Front" image), the tie rod ball should be oriented with the large flat end on top (stock position - image B).
-When using any other combination of camber link attachment points, the tie rod ball should be oriented with the large flat end on the bottom (C).
+The model's suspension geometry is designed to minimize bump-steer.
+If you are using the upper hole on the C-hub (image A) and either of the two lower holes on the shock camber link attachment points, the tie rod ball should be oriented with the large flat end on the bottom (C).